AIG filing casts doubt on "limited exposure" claim

-NEW YORK (Reuters) - A controversial regulatory filing detailing the federal bailout of American International Group Inc (AIG.N: Quote) could put the spotlight back on the former executive who headed the division most responsible for the insurer's near collapse in September 2008.
+NEW YORK (Reuters) - A controversial regulatory filing detailing the federal bailout of American International Group Inc (AIG.N) could put the spotlight back on the former executive who headed the division most responsible for the insurer's near collapse in September 2008.

 The five-page filing raises questions about some of Joseph Cassano's prior statements that AIG had "limited exposure" to the subprime housing market, even though AIG had written insurance contracts on some $62 billion of mortgage-related securities held by 16 big U.S. and European banks.